First-Time-in-College Admission Requirements

 Students are required to submit final, official transcripts reflecting graduation from high school no later than 30 days after the start of the term to which they have been admitted.

-If coursework has been completed through any credit-earning mechanism at the time of application then students are required to submit official transcripts/score reports to complete their applications before the appropriate deadline date.
+If coursework has been completed through any credit-earning mechanism at the time of application then students must submit official transcripts/score reports to complete their applications before the appropriate deadline date.
 Incomplete applications will not be processed.
 Credit-earning mechanisms include, but are not limited to International Baccalaureate (IB), Advanced Placement (AP), Advanced International Certificate of Education (AICE), Dual Enrollment, College Level Exam Program (CLEP), or Defense Activity for Non-Traditional Education (DANTES), or military SMART/Joint transcripts.